edel-rex/AutoSend_Email/README.md

 ## Project Type: WebAPI ##

-      Sending Mail Response automatically to the User.
+      Sending Mail Response to the User when hitting the endpoint.